How to grow oyster mushrooms at home - the advice of a recognized specialist

-To get the harvest year-round, uses the so-called. an intensive way - grows in bags with straw. - Oyster mushrooms are very whimsical and have only grown up since the third time, - the owner shares. - It's now by the smell in the greenhouse I determine what the fungi do not have.
-For example, without sufficient oxygen and heat, the caps begin to twist.
-But about everything in order ...
-According to my observations, the best yields can be obtained on wheat straw, but it should be taken into account that now many fields are treated with "chemistry", and for mushrooms ecologically pure straw is needed, otherwise oyster mushrooms will not grow.
+To get the crop all year round, uses the so-called Intensive way - grows in bags of straw. - Oyster mushrooms are very moody and have grown with me only the third time, - the owner shares. - It is now by the smell in the greenhouse that I determine what the mushrooms lack.
+For example, without enough oxygen and heat, the caps begin to curl.
+But first things first ...
+According to my observations, the best yields can be obtained on wheat straw, but it should be noted that now many fields are cultivated with “chemistry”, and mushrooms need ecologically clean straw, otherwise oyster mushrooms will not grow.

 Even pure straw disinfects harmful microorganisms by steaming.
 The bottom of the 40-liter pot is covered with a cloth and poured with water, and I put straw on top.
 I bring the container to a boil and steam on low heat for two hours.
 When the straw cools down, I mix it into the pelvis with the mycelium.

-Next, I ram the straw into a clean polyethylene bag, making holes in it with a diameter of 10-15 cm, and I place it in the basement.
-For a week the bag becomes milky white - it means the mycelium "came to life".
-After 20 days, when small mushrooms grow from the holes, I transfer the bags to the greenhouse, where I maintain a constant temperature within + 12 ... + 18 degrees. - And after a week I harvest!
+Next, I ram the straw into a clean plastic bag, making holes in it with a diameter of 10-15 cm, and take it to the basement.
+Within a week, the bag becomes milky-white, which means the mycelium has come to life.
+After 20 days, when small mushrooms sprout from the holes, I transfer the bags to the greenhouse, where I maintain a constant temperature within + 12 ... + 18 degrees. - and after a week I’m harvesting!

-TIP: During cooking do not digest oyster mushrooms - in these mushrooms a lot of protein, with a long cooking they harden and lose their taste.
-Roast oyster mushrooms should be no more than 10 minutes.
+TIP: During cooking, do not digest oyster mushrooms - these mushrooms have a lot of protein, during long cooking they harden and lose their taste.
+Oyster mushrooms should be fried for no more than 10 minutes.

 Mushrooms grow themselves

-Natalia ZINKEVICH from Svetlogorsk loves to experiment in the garden and is not afraid to plant new plants for herself, they say, "nothing, we'll figure out what they need!"
+Natalya ZINKEVICH from Svetlogorsk likes to experiment in the garden and is not afraid to plant new plants for herself, they say, “nothing, we will figure out what they need!”